 Work truck solutions

-No matter the weather conditions, location or time of day, utility and municipality service trucks must be ready when duty calls to perform critical repair and maintenance work that helps keep the lights on, the water running and the snow cleared.
+No matter the weather, location or time of day, utility and municipality service trucks must be ready when duty calls.
+These techs perform critical repair and maintenance work that keeps the lights on, the water running and the snow cleared.

-Learn more about how power systems deliver space and weight savings on work trucks, while also providing additional benefits for reduced downtime, fuel savings and extended chassis life.
+Learn more about how power systems deliver space and weight savings on work trucks while also providing benefits for reduced downtime, fuel savings and extended chassis life.

 What can an all-in-one do?

-While PTO-driven systems can’t operate unless the truck engine is idling, an all-in-one solution can provide compressed air, generator power, battery charging/crank assist, welding and power to support 12-volt DC needs — all with the work truck engine turned off.
+PTO-driven systems can’t operate unless the truck engine is idling.
+But an all-in-one solution can provide compressed air, generator power, battery charging/crank assist, welding and power to support 12-volt DC needs — all with the truck engine turned off.

-The compact design of all-in-one units can reduce truck weight by up to 500 pounds and increase available payload by up to 24 cubic feet compared to using multiple engine-driven machines.
+The compact design of all-in-ones can reduce truck weight by up to 500 pounds and increase available payload by up to 24 cubic feet compared to using multiple engine-driven machines.
 This weight savings helps save fuel, extend chassis life and reduce the risk of costly overweight fines.

 In addition, all-in-one solutions significantly cut truck engine idle time, which reduces maintenance costs and downtime.